 Heading southbound towards Utah

 We're listening to the HAM radio every night now to the Pacific Seafarers Net.
 It checks in with the dozen or so sailing vessels that are out to sea.
-One net control is near the Columbia River, the other in Kauai, Hawaii & still another in New Zealand.
-We heard one boat was becalmed, another had 47 knots of wind & were doubled reefed, and another had 20 & were going along at 9 knots.
+One net control is near the Columbia River, the other in Kauai, Hawaii and still another in New Zealand.
+We heard one boat was becalmed, another had 47 knots of wind and were doubled reefed, and another had 20 and were going along at 9 knots.
 One boat, The Last Mango, just came into port from Hawaii.
 They were in Neah Bay, Washington.
 It's neat to hear about these boats, the conditions they're in, etc.

-Left Silva Bay in the WIND still raging! & went thru' Gabriola Passage into the Gulf Islands at over 9 knots!
+Left Silva Bay in the WIND still raging! and went thru' Gabriola Passage into the Gulf Islands at over 9 knots!
 We never imagined we'd be river running on the sea!
 We decided to come on into the protection of the Gulf Islands rather than hang out in the Straight of Georgia which kicked our butt yesterday.
 Carl said our boat was like a drunken' pot bellied pig.
 It was rough going down wind with the wrong sail in BIG waves which from time to time were accentuated with ferry wake.

 Today were just sailing along maybe to Russell Island again.
 We like that place.
-It's protected & the doggie has a great walk there besides a doggie friend she likes.
-Tomorrow we hope to go to the Boaters Exchange to look for some used - GOOD sails.
+It's protected and the doggie has a great walk there besides a doggie friend she likes.
+Tomorrow we hope to go to the Boaters Exchange to look for some used GOOD sails.
 Tis' morning once we got sailing, I took a nice shower with the sun shower on deck.
 Wonderful to get clean BUT it hadn't had a chance to warm up yet BURRRRR!!

-We JUST got back from Lopez Island after a grueling 19 hour drive from catching the ferry off the island @ 6 AM yesterday & arriving home in Utah @ 1 AM tis' morning.
-We had a weather window & had TO GO FOR IT!
-We got the refrigerator box cut out & fitted into MOM But even neater was getting the SIGMAR 120 marine heater hooked up and running!
+We JUST got back from Lopez Island after a grueling 19 hour drive from catching the ferry off the island @ 6 AM yesterday and arriving home in Utah @ 1 AM tis' morning.
+We had a weather window and had TO GO FOR IT!
+We got the refrigerator box cut out and fitted into MOM But even neater was getting the SIGMAR 120 marine heater hooked up and running!
 It was so wonderful to have this little flame warming the cabin inside especially during the snow storm yesterday.
 We'll have lots more about how to install the 12 VDC refrigeration later.

 We also hooked up the first 4 golf cart batteries to trickle charge from the solar panels.
 We were going to place them into the boat but did not have enough materials.